avetisk/material-next/docs/src/pages/getting-started/frequently-asked-questions.md

 export default withTheme()(withStyles(styles)(Modal));
 ```

-## Material-UI is awesome.
+## Material-Next is awesome.
 How can I support the project?

-There are a lot of ways to support Material-UI:
+There are a lot of ways to support Material-Next:
-- Improve [the documentation](https://github.com/mui-org/material-ui/tree/v1-beta/docs).- Help others to get started.- [Spread the word](https://twitter.com/MaterialUI).- Answer [StackOverflow questions](https://stackoverflow.com/questions/tagged/material-ui).If you use Material-UI in a commercial project and would like to support its continued development by becoming a **Sponsor**,
+- Improve [the documentation](https://github.com/material-next/material-next/tree/v1-beta/docs).- Help others to get started.- [Spread the word](https://twitter.com/MaterialNext).- Answer [StackOverflow questions](https://stackoverflow.com/questions/tagged/material-ui).If you use Material-Next in a commercial project and would like to support its continued development by becoming a **Sponsor**,
 or in a side or hobby project and would like to become a backer, you can do so through [OpenCollective](https://opencollective.com/material-ui).

-All funds raised are managed transparently, and Sponsors receive recognition in the README and on the Material-UI home page.
+All funds raised are managed transparently, and Sponsors receive recognition in the README and on the Material-Next home page.